minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 do { try fooThrower() }
 catch let error as?
 Foo { ... }
 ```
 Which means that by changing to the latter function clients rebuilding will get a warning (saying that error is Foo).
+So developers may have in consideration the addition of types to a plain throwing functions and deide whether the change will affect negatively in the client's code.

+Lastly, but not least important, note the possible breaking effects of typing a throwing method into the client's code.

 ## Effect on ABI stability